ustaxcourt/ef-cms/cypress/CYPRESS-README.md

 - Tests for individual React components should be placed under `components > <COMPONENT_NAME>`.
   - For example, we have custom validation logic for the date picker component, the test for that validation is placed at `components > datePicker > date-picker-validation-invalid-year.cy.ts`.
 - Local tests vs deployed tests vs production tests vs public tests.
-  - `cypress-integration`folder is for tests that are meant to only run locally and in gitHub Actions
+  - `local-only`folder is for tests that are meant to only run locally and in gitHub Actions
-  - `cypress-smoketests`folder is for tests that are meant to run locally, in gitHub Actions, and against deployed environments.
+  - `deployed-and-local`folder is for tests that are meant to run locally, in gitHub Actions, and against deployed environments.
-  - `cypress-readonly` folder is for tests that are meant to be run against deployed environments, and against production as they do not create any test data.
+  - `readonly` folder is for tests that are meant to be run against deployed environments, and against production as they do not create any test data.
   - All of these folders may also have a subfolder for tests that are meant to run against the public site.
-So a test that you would want to be run against public and only locally belongs in `cypress-integration > integration > public`.
+So a test that you would want to be run against public and only locally belongs in `local-only > integration > public`.

 # Learn More